bentlema/puppet-tutorial-pe/tutorial/07-Config-Hiera.md

 Let's **delete** the node definitions for 'puppet.example.com' and 'agent.example.com'...They're not even used anyway.
 And then let's add our call to **hiera_include**

+(Remember, the **site.pp** is in `/etc/puppetlabs/puppet/environments/production/manifests/` )

+We want the end of our site.pp to end up looking like this:

 ```puppet
 #